arcthh/SentimentAnalysis/README.md

 * Week 4: Finish and clean up your code.
 Improve comments in code.
 Answering the questions in the Answers section of this document. **Deliverable: Completed `Answers.md` and assignment submission.**

 ## Introduction
-Have you ever read a tweet and thought, “Gee, what a positive outlook!” or “Wow, why so negative, friend?”
-Can computers make the same determination?
-They can surely try!

 In Machine Learning, the task of assigning a **label** to a data item is called **classification** (putting things into different classes or categories).
 The more specific name for what we’re going to do is sentiment analysis because you’re trying to determine the “sentiment” or attitude based on the words in a tweet.
 The goal of the project is to build a sentiment classifier!
 Aren’t you excited??  ( ← That would be positive sentiment!)

 You’ll be given a set of tweets called the **training data set** that are already pre-classified by humans as **positive** or **negative** based on their content.
 You’ll analyze the frequency of occurrences of words in the tweets to develop a classification scheme.
 Using your classification scheme, you’ll then classify another set of tweets called the **testing data set** and **predict** if each tweet has positive sentiment or negative sentiment.

 The goal of this assignment is to get familiar with how dynamic memory allocation works in vectors and strings operate.
 While there are many other data structures besides vectors, which would allow us to implement a more efficient solution, we will **stick with vectors for now.** If you want to implement a more efficient version in addition, then you can do so (modify `CMakeLists.txt` to create two executables) and compare the runtime in your description.

 ## Building a Classifier